-- A. Number.
+A. Number.
 Except as otherwise fixed by or pursuant to the provisions of Article IV hereof relating to the rights of the holders of Preferred Stock or any other class of capital stock of the Corporation (other than Common Stock) or any series of any of the foregoing which is then outstanding, the number of the directors of the Corporation shall consist of one or more persons within the minimum and maximum limitations set forth in the by-laws of the Corporation.
-The exact number of directors within the minimum and maximum limitations specified in the first sentence of this Article VIII shall be fixed from time to time (i) except as provided in clause (ii) below, by the Board of Directors pursuant to a resolution adopted as set forth in the by-laws of the Corporation or (ii) by the shareholders pursuant to a resolution adopted by a majority of the shareholders of the Corporation entitled to vote for the election of directors. - B. Newly Created Directorships and Vacancies.
+The exact number of directors within the minimum and maximum limitations set forth in the by-laws of the Corporation clause (ii) below, by the Board of Directors pursuant to a resolution adopted as set forth in the by-laws of the Corporation or (ii) by the shareholders pursuant to a resolution adopted by a majority of the shareholders of the Corporation entitled to vote for the election of directors.

+B. Newly Created Directorships and Vacancies.
 Except as otherwise fixed by or pursuant to the provisions of Article IV hereof relating to the rights of the holders of Preferred Stock or any other class of capital stock of the Corporation (other than Common Stock) or any series of any of the foregoing which is then outstanding, newly created directorships resulting from any increase in the number of directors, and any vacancies on the Board of Directors, however caused, shall be filled as set forth in the by-laws of the Corporation; provided, however, that any vacancy resulting from an increase in the Board of Directors which is the result of a resolution adopted by the shareholders of the Corporation may be filled by the shareholders of the Corporation in accordance with the Act and any other applicable provisions of this Amended and Restated Certificate of Incorporation and the by-laws of the Corporation.